 FOX SPORTS 1

-As a national investigative reporter for Fox Sports 1 since its inception in August 2013 I have covered some of the biggest stories involving athletes outside the arena:
+As a national investigative reporter for Fox Sports 1 from its inception in August 2013, I covered some of the biggest stories involving athletes outside the arena:

 - Story and video: NCAA agrees to settle concussion lawsuit.
 July 29, 2014.